Skip to content

 1. In your HubSpot account, click the settings settings icon in the top navigation bar.

-2. In the left sidebar menu, navigate to Payments.
+2. In the left sidebar menu, navigate to Payments Account.

-3. On the Payouts tab, you can view your payout history, including individual payments and their status.
-To view more details about a payout, click the payout date, then view the details in the right sidebar.
+4. To view more details about a payout, click the payout date to view the details in the right sidebar.

-4. To download a report of your account's payments or payouts, in the upper right, click Download reports, then select one of the following report types:
+5. To download a report of your account's payments or payouts, in the upper right, click download Download reports, then select one of the following report types:

 • Payment reconciliation: view a list of payouts with itemized payment details.
 The report includes the transactions included in each payout, such as payments, refunds, and fees, in descending order.

-• Payment details: view all buyer transactions, such as one-time and recurring payments, refunds, transactional fee, and disputes.
+• Payment details: view all buyer transactions, such as one-time and recurring payments, refunds, transactional fees, and disputes.

 • Payout details: view all of the buyer payments that are included in your daily payout total.

-5. In the dialog box, click the File format dropdown menu and select a format, then click Export.
+6. In the dialog box, click the File format dropdown menu and select a format, then click Export.
+The export will be emailed to you and you'll be notified in-platform when the export is ready.

 View and export payment records